First Aid for the General Public

 Attendance:

-The National Lifeguard certification is a nationally recognized lifeguard certification program.
-It builds on the fundamental skills, knowledge and values required in training lifeguards in safety supervision in a pool environment.
-This certification is designed to teach how to assess and adapt to various situations.
 The National Lifeguard certification is available in four options: pool, waterfront, surf and water park.
 All include core content in addition to specialized training for the specific lifeguarding environment.
+For more information on the other options, please visit https://sauvetage.qc.ca/

 Prerequisites: